 My son Zach and I are building a storage shed to store more stuff that we probably don’t need.
 I have sourdough starter working next to the window and will make bread in the morning.
 I am thinking about what to do with the bushels of pears on our tree (maybe dry them).
 My wife Gina is working on a shoot in Mexico with our dear friends Miguel and Maryam.
 We’ll have three days of photographing models and then fly to Mexico to meet with a gallery for a Four Generation Weston Show.

-I am also currently working on my book with Brian Pawlowski and we are up to 450 pages.
+I also am currently working on my book with Brian Pawlowski and we are up to 450 pages.
 I printed work this morning from the 1980s so I can rescan them for the book project.
 I am thinking about what to cook for dinner with our fresh tomatoes and artichokes from the garden.
 Maybe I’ll just have a cocktail and think how lucky I am to be where I am.

 Could you tell us more about your workshops?